-We asked the Financial Ombudsman Service (FOS) about this and were told by a representative that it’s unusual for a lender to enter into a new agreement with the borrower when a loan is sold.
+We asked the Australian Financial Complaints Authority (AFCA) about this and were told by a representative that it’s unusual for a lender to enter into a new agreement with the borrower when a loan is sold.
 “The loan agreement can be changed, but only in accordance with the terms of that (original) agreement.”

 Borrowers in default may have their debt ‘accelerated’.

 Michael Saadat, Senior Executive Leader of Deposit Takers, Credit and Insurers at Money Smart says for all this to be legal, the lender needs to sell all of your loan — not just a portion and, “express written notice of the assignment must be given.”

 Saadat points out that if your lender ‘goes bust’, they can’t make you pay your loan out early.
 The exception is if you’re in default.
 There is such a thing as an ‘acceleration clause’.
 “If a debt is "accelerated, the full amount becomes due and payable immediately.
 It should be noted that an acceleration clause can operate only where a debtor is in default,” Saadat says.

 What about the interest rate?

 Once the loan assignment is made, or in other words, the loan is sold to a new lender, your interest rate may move up or down depending on how the new lender sets, and adjusts their rates.
 David Johnson says that the lender may even offer an incentive to keep the borrower’s business once the loan once the assignment is made.

 “They can change your interest rates and fees. i.e. they may increase them to make it worthwhile in refinancing the loan.
 Their hope would be you refinance to them and sign a new agreement, they may offer you a rebate or some kind of inducements to stay.”